 In a rush?
 Here’s the short answer.

-The best side dishes for manicotti are breadsticks, crispy eggplant, flatbread pizza, and potato wedges.
-Try Italian chopped salad, sauteed broccoli rabe, and stuffed mushrooms for healthier choices.
-You can also try chicken skewers, ribs, lemon pepper shrimp, pork schnitzel, and frittata.
+The best side dishes for manicotti are breadsticks, crispy eggplant, or a green salad.
+Try sauteed broccoli rabe, cauliflower mash, or stuffed mushrooms for veggie choices.
+Or chicken skewers, lemon pepper shrimp, or pork schnitzel for extra protein.

 Ready?
 Let’s jump right in.